 - Copy of your course schedule for the next semester (not required but helpful)

-For more information on travelling internationally while in F-1 status, please see the travel page.
+For more information on traveling internationally while in F-1 status, please see the travel page.

 Contact our office before you leave the United States if:

 - you will be out of the US for more than five months

 - your I-20 Form will expire within 30 days of your expected return to the United States

 - your visa has expired

 - How do I maintain F-1 visa status?